 Anatomical or functional block in a fascicle causes fascicular block.
 This was previously termed hemiblock.
 Block in the anterior fascicle is termed left anterior fascicular block (LAFB), and block in the posterior fascicle is termed left posterior fascicular block (LPFB).

 Fascicular blocks may exist isolated or concomitant with right bundle branch block.
 Isolated LAFB is common, whereas isolated LPFB is very uncommon.

 On the contrary to bundle branch blocks, fascicular blocks only cause slight prolongation of the QRS duration; it does not, however, reach ≥0,12 seconds.
 In other words, QRS duration in fascicular blocks is always <0.12 s unless there is a concomitant bundle branch block.

 As mentioned above, a fascicular block may be accompanied by a right bundle branch block.
 This combination is termed bifascicular block.
 The most common bifascicular block is right bundle branch block with left anterior fascicular block (RBBB + LAFB).
 Left bundle branch block with simultaneous left posterior fascicular block (RBBB + LPFB) is uncommon.
 Simultaneous block in both fascicles (LPFB + LAFB) is equal to left bundle branch block (LBBB).

 RBBB + LAFB

 This combination is rather common and it is recognized through typical RBBB pattern in V1 and V6, along with LAFB pattern in lead II, III and aVF.
 QRS duration is ≥0,12 seconds.
 The electrical axis is –45° to –120° (left axis deviation).

 RBBB + LPFB

 This combination is uncommon.
 It may only be diagnosed in the absence of right ventricular hypertrophy.

-According to MacFarlane et al (Comprehensive Electrocardiology, Springer, 2010) trifascicular block is defined as presence of a bifascicular block with simultaneous first- or second-degree AV block.
-However, the term trifascicular block should not be used as it causes more confusion and enlightenment.
+According to MacFarlane et al (Comprehensive Electrocardiology, Springer, 2010) trifascicular block is defined as the presence of a bifascicular block with simultaneous first- or second-degree AV block.
+However, the term trifascicular block should not be used as it causes more confusion than enlightenment.
 It is advised that each defect be stated separately.